Starting a Restaurant Is No Easy Feat, but You Gotta Start Somewhere! Here’s Our Guide on How To Open a Restaurant in 10 Steps

 Lines of Credit

-This is a flexible option— just like a personal credit card, you get a limit and pay off the balances you accrue.
+This is a flexible option for those opening a restaurant— just like a personal credit card, you get a limit and pay off the balances you accrue.
 To be eligible for loans, make sure to make payments regularly and on time to build personal and business credit.

 As the name suggests, these offer a set repayment time and a set number of payments with a fixed or variable interest rate.
 There are many types of lenders and many possible variations that depend on your business needs, credit rating, etc.